 Under the Delaware Revised Uniform Limited Partnership Act ("DRULPA"), the General Partner is liable for all general obligations of Limited Partnership 1 to the extent not paid by Limited Partnership 1.
 The limited partners are not required to make additional contributions to Limited Partnership 1.
-Assuming that a limited partner does not take part in the control of the business of Limited Partnership 1, the liability of the limited partner for obligations of Limited Partnership 1 under the LP1 Partnership Agreement and DRULPA is limited, subject to limited exceptions, generally to the loss of the limited partner's investment in Limited Partnership 1 represented by such limited partner's Limited Partnership 1 partnership units.
+Assuming that a limited partner does not take part in the control of the business of Limited Partnership 1, the liability of the limited partner for obligations of Limited Partnership 1 under the LP1 Partnership Agreement and DRULPA is limited, subject to limited exceptions, generally to the loss of the limited partner's investment in Limited Partnership 1 partnership 1 partnership units.